This course is currently unavailable for intake

 Your estimated FEE-HELP repayments

-- $* is the total tuition fee for a Master of Legal Studies (16 credit points) at Deakin
+- $* is the 2019 estimated tuition fee for a Master of Legal Studies (16 credit points) at Deakin

 - is the annual FEE-HELP payment, based on your current salary